nilsvselte/CS182_Project/src/conf/README.md

 - `model`: Must match `model_schema` (family, `n_dims`, `n_positions`, `n_embd`,
   `n_layer`, `n_head`).
 These values are passed directly into `models.build_model`.
-- `training`: Controls the data sampler, task sampler, optimizer hyper‑parameters, checkpoint cadence, and curriculum schedule.
-See `src/schema.py` lines 37‑58 for allowed tasks and defaults.
+- `training`: Controls the data sampler, task sampler, optimizer hyper-parameters, checkpoint cadence, and curriculum schedule.
+See `src/schema.py` lines 37-58 for allowed tasks and defaults.
+- `training.task_labeling` *(optional)*: Enables a lightweight channel that tags every context point with the task family (e.g., linear vs. quadratic).
+Set `enabled: true`, choose a `dimension` (defaults to 1), and optionally provide `manual_map` entries such as `linear: [0.0]`, `quadratic: [1.0]`.
+When enabled, the model input dimension automatically increases by `dimension`, and the extra coordinates are populated with the task label.
-- `wandb`: Mirrors `wandb.init` arguments in `src/train.py` lines 147‑155,
+- `wandb`: Mirrors `wandb.init` arguments in `src/train.py` lines 147-155,
-  allowing per‑run names or notes.
+  allowing per-run names or notes.
 - `out_dir`: Base directory where checkpoints live; `train.py` appends a UUID to keep runs isolated.